natcap/invest.users-guide/source/carbonstorage.rst

 Summary
 =======
 Terrestrial ecosystems, which store more carbon than the atmosphere, are vital to influencing carbon dioxide-driven climate change.
 The InVEST model uses maps of land use and land cover types and data on wood harvest rates, harvested product degradation rates, and stocks in four carbon pools (aboveground biomass, belowground biomass, soil, dead organic matter) to estimate the amount of carbon currently stored in a landscape or the amount of carbon sequestered over time.
-Additional data on the market or social value of sequestered carbon and its annual rate of change, and a discount rate can be used in an optional model that estimates the value of this ecosystem service to society.
+Additional data on the market or social value of sequestered carbon and its annual rate of change, and a discount rate can be used in an optional model that estimates the value of this environmental service to society.
 Limitations of the model include an oversimplified carbon cycle, an assumed linear change in carbon sequestration over time, and potentially inaccurate discounting rates.

 Introduction
 ============

 Ecosystems regulate Earth's climate by adding and removing greenhouse gases (GHG) such as CO\ :sub:`2` from the atmosphere.
 In fact, forests, grasslands, peat swamps, and other terrestrial ecosystems collectively store much more carbon than does the atmosphere (Lal 2002).
 By storing this carbon in wood, other biomass, and soil, ecosystems keep CO\ :sub:`2` out of the atmosphere, where it would contribute to climate change.
 Beyond just storing carbon, many systems also continue to accumulate it in plants and soil over time, thereby "sequestering" additional carbon each year.
 Disturbing these systems with fire, disease, or vegetation conversion (e.g., land use / land cover (LULC) conversion) can release large amounts of CO\ :sub:`2`.
 Other management changes, like forest restoration or alternative agricultural practices, can lead to the storage of large amounts of CO\ :sub:`2`.
 Therefore, the ways in which we manage terrestrial ecosystems are critical to regulating our climate.

 As with all other models for which InVEST provides estimates of value, we are focused on the social value of carbon sequestration and storage.
-Terrestrial-based carbon sequestration and storage is perhaps the most widely recognized of all ecosystem services (Stern 2007, IPCC 2006, Canadell and Raupach 2008, Capoor and Ambrosi 2008, Hamilton et al. 2008, Pagiola 2008).
+Terrestrial-based carbon sequestration and storage is perhaps the most widely recognized of all environmental services (Stern 2007, IPCC 2006, Canadell and Raupach 2008, Capoor and Ambrosi 2008, Hamilton et al. 2008, Pagiola 2008).
 The social value of a sequestered ton of carbon is equal to the social damage avoided by not releasing the ton of carbon into the atmosphere (Tol 2005, Stern 2007).
 Calculations of social cost are complicated and controversial (see Weitzman 2007 and Nordhaus 2007b), but have resulted in value estimates that range from USD $9.55 to $84.55 per metric ton of CO\ :sub:`2` released into the atmosphere (Nordhaus 2007a and Stern 2007, respectively).

 In addition to the social value of carbon sequestration and storage, there are several emerging markets for carbon based on both regulation and voluntary demand.
 The Kyoto Protocol -- the current treaty addressing international climate change -- includes a mechanism for establishing projects that sequester carbon to earn credits, which they then can sell to others needing to offset their own CO\ :sub:`2` emissions.
 As a result of the Kyoto Protocol, the European Union Emissions Trading Scheme (EU ETS) emerged to allow the regulated firms of the EU to trade their emissions allowances.
 The Chicago Climate Exchange (CCX) emerged in the United States, which is not a signatory party of the Kyoto Protocol.
 The CCX allows interested parties to trade emissions offsets that have been certified on a voluntary basis.
 The EU ETS and the CCX hadprices of around 25 Euros and $USD 6 per metric ton of CO\ :sub:`2`, respectively as of April 2008.
 In addition to these centralized markets, there is a substantial over-the-counter market for voluntary carbon offsets.
 For details about the price of these offsets, see Conte and Kotchen (2010).